katorek/VoiceChat/README.md

 **Warning Java 9 may not run, because of some problems with JavaFX libraries**

 ## How to run client
-clone repository
+1. clone repository
-mvn clean package
+2. mvn clean package
-mvn exec:java
+3. mvn exec:java

 ## How to run server
-cd /src/main/c/server/
+1. cd /src/main/c/server/
-make
+2. make
-./server
+3. ./server
+**Note.
+To add more users from the beggining, edit users.txt in format username;password;username2;password2;... and so on.**